xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

 We will define the following APIs:

-- `Cluster.join`: add a host to a cluster.
+- `Cluster.add`: add a host to a cluster.
 On exit the local host software will know about the new host but it may need to be restarted before the change takes effect
   - in:`hostname:string`: the hostname of the management domain